Biden races to enact new student loan forgiveness plan ahead of November | KRDO

 Washington (CNN) — Biden administration officials on Monday unveiled the details of a new plan to forgive student loan debt, suggesting that millions of Americans could start seeing debt relief as soon as this fall.

 The new set of proposals, which CNN reported on Friday, have yet to be finalized.
-It’s President Joe Biden’s second attempt to implement broad student loan forgiveness.
-His first plan was struck down by the Supreme Court last summer.
+It’s President Joe Biden’s second attempt to implement broad student loan forgiveness after his first plan was struck down by the Supreme Court last summer.
+The president will travel to Wisconsin on Monday — a key swing state this November — to announce the plan.

 The new policies, when combined with the more narrow actions already taken by the Biden administration to cancel student debt, would benefit more than 30 million Americans, according to a fact sheet provided by the White House.